-Category 2 agencies make regular cash contributions to the Pool held by the CFE in accordance with TC14-06 or its replacement Circular.
+Category 2 agencies make regular cash contributions to the Pool held by the Crown in accordance with TC14-06 or its replacement Circular.
 Agencies recognise these contributions as an expense in the Statement of Comprehensive Income.

-Subsequently, Category 2 agencies receive reimbursements from the CFE for long service leave payments made to employees.
-Agencies recognise the present value of the amount of payments expected to be made to employees as a long service leave liability, along with a corresponding asset8 for the amount expected to be reimbursed by the CFE in the Statement of Financial Position.
+Subsequently, Category 2 agencies receive reimbursements from the Crown for long service leave payments made to employees.
+Agencies recognise the present value of the amount of payments expected to be made to employees as a long service leave liability, along with a corresponding asset7 for the amount expected to be reimbursed by the Crown in the Statement of Financial Position.

-Category 2 agencies are responsible for the long service leave on-costs and must include the oncosts expense and liability in their own financial statements.
+Category 2 agencies are responsible for the long service leave on-costs and must include the on-costs expense and liability in their own financial statements.
 Category 2 agencies can use the factors applicable to the Category 1 agencies, as calculated by Treasury's actuary, outlined in Part A Section 2, Table 1.

-Reporting to CFE
+Reporting to Treasury Finance

-Category 2 agencies must report to the CFE monthly the amount of cash payments made to the CFE.
-The method to calculate the long service leave contributions and the reimbursement procedure are outlined in TC14-06 or its replacement Circular.
+Category 2 agencies must report on a monthly basis, the amount of cash payments made to the Crown.
+The method to calculate the long service leave contributions and the reimbursement procedures are outlined in TC14-06 or its replacement Circular.

-At the end of the financial year, CFE advises agencies the present value of their long service leave liability based on the aggregate nominal long service leave entitlements provided by agencies (refer Section 4).
+At the end of the financial year, agencies are advised the present value of their long service leave liability based on the aggregate nominal long service leave entitlements provided by agencies (refer Section 4).

-No cash payments to the CFE is required to fund the difference between the present value of long service leave entitlements, as calculated by CFE, and the long service leave nominal value in agency records (i.e. as the present value of long service leave liability varies year to year).
+No cash payments are required to fund the difference between the present value of long service leave entitlements, and the nominal value recorded by the agencies.